-Since its release in 2016, Stardew Valley has grown tremendously.
+Since its release in 2016, Stardew Valley has grown into one of the most loved games all around the world.
 There are thousands of Stardew Valley mods available that change the appearance of your animals, make fishing easier, add new items, and adjust game balance.
 Our guide to the best Stardew Valley mods that change the game’s appearance and make farm life more convenient has been completely updated.

 The majority of these mods can be found on the official Stardew Valley Mod forum or the game’s Nexus Mods page, both of which are constantly updated with new and amazing mods.
 If you’re wondering how to play multiplayer in Stardew Valley, check out our dedicated guide.
 Stardew Valley is one of the best laptop games to play on a low-spec machine, even with mods.

 Before you start playing, keep in mind that Stardew Valley is still getting updates.
 Because there is no official mod support, it is possible that mods will break or require reinstallation after updates.
 It’s a good idea to make a backup of any files you’re going to change in case you need to undo your changes.

 Furthermore, back up your save data just to be safe.
 You can find it at:

 SMAPI is a necessary tool for downloading Stardew Valley mods.
 This is a program that runs every time you start the game on Steam and does all of the heavy lifting for you.
 Within your Steam Stardew Valley folder, it creates a mods folder, which is where you’ll paste all of your mods.
 Download SMAPI and follow the link for more advanced instructions.